There are two great choices every Christian must make. The first is a choice to be free; the second is a choice to surrender that freedom.

 Like Pilgrim, we are in a miserable state: bruises from the accident on our bodies, scars from a lost battle on our minds.
-Our mode of operation now is “self-protection.”
+Our primary mode of operation now is “self-protection.”
 Those who challenge us had better beware!
 Our anger will crush their desire!

 Only someone who understands pain can help us overcome it.
 Only someone gentle enough to watch and wait for the truth can connect with us.
 Only someone with both patience and a firm, guiding hand can entice us to return.

-There is a magical moment in the movie that I love.
+There is a magical moment in the movie which I love.
 The “horse whisperer” (Redford) tries unsuccessfully to harness Pilgrim, who rebels and flees at a fast gallop out to pasture.
 Trust does not come easily for this one!

 After many hours, Pilgrim slowly turns around, taking a few tentative steps toward the master.
 Such slow progress!
-Yet the trainer still waits.
+Still, the trainer waits.
 Eventually, Pilgrim closes the distance between them and returns to the Whisperer’s arms.
 From that point on, Pilgrim is willing to trust again and to receive the harness, knowing that it is for his ultimate good.

 Free Link to the Subscriber Resource Library when you join His Inscriptions!